kaura5/test.mtm6201/README.md

 # test.mtm6201
-This is a read me test
+This is my mid-term project from MTM6201.
+I worked on following fetures:
+- Animating a banner image
+- cards for different screens